 Mini refrigerators have become a trending product in the skincare world.
 They are great for storing some of your products to increase their shelf life while also providing a cooling sensation during application.
 But not all of your skincare should be stored in these little fridges.

+So, can you put serums in a skincare fridge?
 The short answer is yes, you can put serums in a skincare fridge, but there are certain exceptions to this if you are using a serum with specific ingredients.

 We have got all the info you need in this article to make sure you are making the right choice when deciding if you should put your serums in those cute mini-fridges or not.